Autarkieguide

 PWM charge controller (pulse width modulation)

-A PWM controller is the simpler and cheaper option.
-It works on the principle that the voltage of the solar module is “regulated down” to the level of the battery voltage.
+A PWM controller is the A simpler and cheaper option.
+It works on the principle that the voltage of the solar module is "regulated down" to the level of the battery voltage.

 ✅ Advantages of PWM: